HyperionGray/python-chrome-devtools-protocol/docs/getting_started.rst

 Events
 ------

-While each command elicits a single response, the CDP protocol provides _events_ as a mechanism for the browser to send information to the client that is not necessarily tied to a single command/response pair.
-Here's an example of a CDP event definition:
+While each command elicits a single response, the CDP protocol provides *events* as a mechanism for the browser to send information to the client that is not tied to a single command/response pair.
+Here's an example of a CDP event
+definition:

 .. code-block:: json